How To Find The Directional Derivative

 Data-Driven Approaches

 With the advent of big data and machine learning, data-driven approaches are being used to estimate directional derivatives from observational data.
-These methods involve training machine learning models to approximate the gradient of a function based on a set of input-output pairs.
+Now, these methods involve training machine learning models to approximate the gradient of a function based on a set of input-output pairs.
 This approach is particularly useful when the underlying function is unknown or too complex to be modeled analytically.

 Tips and Expert Advice